RangarajKaushikSundar/calendar-buddy/README.md

 -   "Book a 1-hour meeting with the design team at the office tomorrow at 11 AM."
 -   "What's the ETA for my next meeting?
 I'm at home."
 -   "Delete the 'Team Standup' event."

+## FEATURES WISHLIST
+**Agent**
+1. Conversational history: The code for this is commented out because the model is not sophesticated enough to handle large prompts
+2. Fine tune responses: The CodeAgent is pretty good in creating code to chain the tools, but sporadically creates it's own code ignoring an existing tool.
+Unsure if this is due to model quality or type of agent

+**Calendar**
+1. Persistence: There is no persistence for the calendar.
+Simple solution would be to use file persistence, a better way would be to use a database.

+**Deployment**
+There were a few solutions considered for this project.
+1. AWS stack: Bedrock (agent) + Lambda (Calendar Service) + Dynamo (Calendar data)
+2. OpenAI/Gemini + deployed service
+3. Smolagents + Local server